ashleyallphin/candy/README.md

     [image1]: public/assets/videos/new-candy.gif "Adding New Candy Action"
 <br/><br/>

 * Each candy in the waiting area also has a `Devour!` button.
-When the user clicks it, the candy will move to the right side of the page.
+When the user clicks it, the candy will move to the right side of the page, using the `updateOne()` method.

     Devouring candy:
     ![devour-candy][image2]